alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

 1. Performance Requirements
    1. The level generator shall take no more than 10 seconds to create a new level.
    2. Navigating between menu screens shall not take more than 1 second.
-   3. Each level shall be completable within 5 minutes.
-   4. One full run shall take no more than 30 minutes.
-   5. The player character shall have a maximum number of hitpoints that cannot be exceeded.
-   6. The game shall respond to player input within 0.5 seconds.
+   3. The game shall respond to player input within 0.5 seconds.
-   7. A saved game file shall not exceed 2mb.
+   4. A saved game file shall not exceed 2mb.
-   8. A saved game shall load in no more than 1 second.
+   5. A saved game shall load in no more than 1 second.
-   9. The game executable shall not be larger than 300kb.
+   6. The game executable shall not be larger than 300kb.
-   10. The game shall not use more than 100 MB of RAM when it runs.
+   7. The game shall not use more than 100 MB of RAM when it runs.

+2. Compatibility Requirements
+   1. The game shall be playable on Ubuntu 20.04.
+   2. The game shall be playable on Windows 10 Home.
+   3. The game shall be playable on MacOS Monterey 12.5.1.
+   4. New standalone executables of the game shall be generated automatically after changes to the Github repository.
+   5. The source code of the game shall be compilable using Python 3.7 or higher.

-2. Security Requirements
+3. Security Requirements
    1. The game shall not store any information about the user.
    2. The game shall not request any administrator privilege to run.
    3. The game executable shall not modify any files except for savegame.sav.
    4. The game executable shall not modify any files outside of the folder where it is located.
    5. Users shall not be required to set up an account or enter user credentials to download the game executable.

-3. Operational Requirements
+4. Operational Requirements
-   1. The game shall be playable on Windows 10 Home and MacOS Monterey 12.5.1.
+   1. The game shall be playable using a keyboard.
-   2. The game shall be playable using a keyboard.
+   2. The game shall shall support the use of a mouse to select ranged targets on the game map.
    3. The game shall run as a standalone program.
-   4. The game shall be playable on Python 3.7 or higher.
-   5. The game window shall be resizable and its contents shall scale accordingly.
+   4. The game window shall be resizable and its contents shall scale accordingly.
-   6. The game shall be packaged as a standalone executable.
+   5. The game shall be packaged as a standalone executable.

-4. Cultural and Political Requirements
+5. Cultural and Political Requirements
    1. The menu options and messages shall be displayed in English.
    2. The entity class shall be identifiable by alphanumerics rather than color.
    3. The game source code shall be free to modify and redistribute according under the MIT License.